-According to the results of Negative binomial regression in different dependent variables (see Table 4), different near-miss events are affected by different driving risk factors with different influences.
+According to the results of Negative binomial regression in different dependent variables (see Table 4 and Figure 3(a)), different near-miss events are affected by different driving risk factors with different influences.
 Relatively speaking, the number of braking has the most obvious influence on near-miss events, it has a significant positive effect on high speed braking(0.000191), harsh acceleration(0.000133) and harsh deceleration(0.000126).
 The impact of average speed on near-miss events is also significant.
 The higher the average driving speed, the less rapid acceleration(-0.0474) and rapid deceleration(-0.0402) occur.
 In addition, average RPM is positively correlated with harsh acceleration(0.000947), and average accelerator pedal position is positively correlated with harsh acceleration(0.0214) and harsh deceleration(0.0330).
 Interestingly, some influencing factors have opposite effects on different dependent variables.
 Range of driving has positive effect on high speed brake(0.0541) but negative effect on harsh deceleration(-0.0305).
 And average engine fuel rate has a significant positive effect on high speed braking(0.158) but a negative effect on sharp deceleration(-0.0351).
 What’s more, the significance of the constant term indicates that in addition to the factors considered in this study, there are other factors that also influence near-miss events.

 Table 4.
 Negative binomial regression results for four near-miss events in the summary data set of drivers.